Willie Nelson, ‘Always on My Mind’ — Story Behind the Song

 Now Mark had never heard the song at that point.
 And we had a version of it cut already without the bridge.
 That’s why there had been some talk that Mark had wrote the song and cut me in on it at one time.
 So we got that dispelled real quick.
 Anyway, the three of us sat there and finally wrote those two lines -- you know, the bridge.
 “Tell him that your sweet loving ... ” -- that part.
 You might be a songwriter yourself, I don’t know.
 I wouldn’t say that.
 Hell, a hit’s a hit.

 Anyway, I took it back downstairs, and we cut it, and all the guys in the band seemed to like it -- that was kind of my gauge.
 When I did something new, I asked my pickers, my buddies I played all those records with, like the Box Tops and all that stuff -- I did a lot of recording with that band as just a guitar player, you know.
 Myself and Bobby Womack and, of course, Reggie Young was the band.
 Anyway, we cut it.
 And a little session on it right there, and took it to Nashville.
 I was recording for Mongoose Records -- that’s who I was with, Fred Foster.
 We couldn’t wait to get here and play that thing for him.

-So we flew back to Memphis, and Tips said -- I remember the last thing Tips said about it was, “He’s going to rue the day he ever turned that song down, I’m telling you right now Wayne.
+So we flew back to Memphis, and Chips said -- I remember the last thing Chips said about it was, “He’s going to rue the day he ever turned that song down, I’m telling you right now Wayne.
 That song is a big, huge song."